andrewathalye/destiny-unpacker-ada/README.md

 https://www.github.com/MontagueM/DestinyUnpackerCPP

-Additionally, I give my thanks to McSimp and https://github.com/McSimp/linoodle, without which I would have been unable to decompress txtp files on Linux
+Additionally, I give my thanks to McSimp and https://github.com/McSimp/linoodle, without which I would have been unable to decompress most pre-Beyond Light packages on Linux.